Personalized Learning for Pandemic Learning Loss: Strategies to Try for Both Teachers and Parents

 One option is to offer students a choice in assessments; there are a wide variety of ways in how to do this, from giving kids a “menu” of assignment options, to allowing them to explore and choose their own topic that aligns to the goals of the task.

 Another option is to allow children to choose the way in which they present material.
 For instance, students may be tasked with a project studying an animal or country, but they are given a choice on product delivery.
 They might choose to create a poster, a comic strip, or to create a FlipGrid video to present their project.
+You can also give your child the choice of how they want to learn the material, be it videos, free interactive worksheets, or games.

 You may be wondering how allowing children more choice leads to closing learning gaps.
 Simply put, kids who feel in control of their learning also feel confident.
 They enjoy learning more and will often go above and beyond — learning more than just the required skills — to complete their tasks.
 This sense of self-efficacy carries with them into other subjects and tasks, poising them for success in reteaching and intervention opportunities.